 You can wear them to college, or hang out with friends, and even on a date.
 You just need to pair them with the right pieces.
 Here are a few amazing outfits that you can craft with the help of men’s plaid pants without much effort.

 If everyone had to choose just one outfit with plaid pants the majority will choose this one.
 Any blazer works shockingly well with a pair of plaid pants, no matter the color or the pattern.
 The best part about the plaid and blazer combo is that you can go super casual and chill, or you can crank up the dressy side of this combo just by swapping out the shirt underneath.

-A pair of navy blue and white plaid pants with a blue blazer will look classy with a white button-down shirt and a fancy tie.
+A pair of navy blue and red plaid pants with a grey blazer will look classy with a white button-down shirt and a fancy tie.
 On the other hand, you can wear a grey t-shirt under the same pairing of blazer and plaid for a more casual style.
 You can even utilize accessories like chains and leather belts to further increase the panache of your outfit.

 The Punk Rock Look:

 Believe it or not, plaid pants were inseparable from punk rock for the better part of the 1970s and 80s.
 A pair of red and black plaid pants were the staple symbol of the rebellious punk-inspired youth of that era.
 But their fashion wasn’t limited to this specific color; this was just the most popular one.
 Their outfits were composed of flashy and bold colored plaids with anything from printed t-shirts to red leather jackets.